JordenSky Logo

 The right tools can transform cash flow management from a reactive scramble into a proactive discipline.
 You do not need enterprise-grade software.
 But you do need something better than memory and intuition.

-Accounting platforms like Zoho Books, Tally, and QuickBooks are solid starting points for Indian businesses.
+Accounting platforms like Zoho Books, Tally, and Jordensky are solid starting points for Indian businesses.
 They handle invoicing, expense tracking, and basic reporting.
-For more advanced cash flow features, Xero offers strong forecasting and bank reconciliation tools.
 NetSuite cash management capabilities are worth exploring if your business has grown to the point where you need multi-entity or multi-currency support, though it comes at a higher price point.

 Beyond accounting software, consider these technology layers: